-Novel foods are foods which have not been widely consumed by people in the UK or the EU before May 1997.
-This means that the foods don’t have what the FSA calls “a history of consumption”.
+Novel foods are foods which have not been widely consumed by people in the UK or the EU before May 1997, when the classification first came in.
+This means the foods don’t have what the FSA calls “a history of consumption”.

 What does CBD stand for?
 What does it mean?

 If you’ve read the earlier sections of this article, you may well have gathered by now that the three letters CBD don’t actually stand for words.
 Instead they are a shortened version of the single word cannabidiol.
 Confusingly, cannabidiol is itself a cannabinoid, one of the many compounds along with THC found in cannabis and hemp plants.
 It’s also not to be confused with cannabis oil, which is a resinous form of marijuana – although cannabis oil does contain cannabidiol/CBD.